 As Hunt explains, a “warm table invite” is an invitation from an agent for an advisor to sit down with existing Farm Bureau client/members.
 As agents assist clients on the protection side, advisors help them on the opportunity side of their financial lives.

 “The single biggest challenge for an advisor is building their book of business, so having these partnerships with our agents is huge,” Hunt says.

 Each month, wealth management advisors attend a webinar that features different speakers — for example, tech experts relevant to wealth management planning tools — to educate and inform advisors on topics that help them grow their business.

-Farm Bureau partners with RBC for the investment platform and best-in-class services.
+Farm Bureau utilizes RBC's investment platform and best-in-class services.
 We host an annual in-person wealth management meet-up, at which RBC and others discuss platform advancements and provide training.
 In this way, Farm Bureau helps to ensure advisors stay at the top of their game when it comes to leading products and services.

 Farm Bureau also provides an in-house wholesaling team that not only assists an advisor’s initial transition to Farm Bureau, but also shares solution preparation training and ongoing support.

 Of the internal resources available to advisors, Hunt considers the role of the regional manager to be essential to an advisor’s successful business growth.
 Regional managers are the go-to, local leadership who guide advisors with their transition and integration with agents, as well as aid them in client relationship development.

 Are you ready to grow your wealth management business?
 We can help.
 Farm Bureau is looking for experienced financial advisors for Farm Bureau Wealth Management offices.
 If this sounds like you,let’s connect.